rust-embedded/embedonomicon/src/logging.md

 As long as the `static` variables are not zero sized each one will have a different address.
 What we're doing here is effectively encoding each message into a unique identifier, which happens to be the variable address.
-Some part of the log system will have to decode this id back into the message.
+Some part of the log system will have to decode this ID back into the message.

 Let's write some code to illustrate the idea.